 Bernard Kerik, former New York City Police Commissioner and Commissioner of the Department of Correction, pleads guilty to the misdemeanor crime of violating a New York City law prohibiting conflicts of interest by public employees.
 Kerik also pleaded guilty to the crime of failing to disclose loans obtained from a real estate developer.

 In October 2006, DOI issues public findings concerning fraud and mismanagement at the City-funded Gloria Wise Boys & Girls Club.
 DOI found that Gloria Wise executives fraudulently siphoned hundreds of thousands of dollars from the nonprofit, including giving funds to an executive's private business venture; and routinely falsified records such as how public funds were spent to medical records of preschool children, including whether the children in the Gloria Wise nursery schools were actually vaccinated.
 Executives also attempted to conceal their misconduct and obstruct DOI's investigation by fabricating documents and misrepresenting the facts when questioned under oath.
 As a result of this investigation, Two of the executives, Charles Rosen and Jeff Aulenbach, pleaded guilty to Grand Larceny in the Third Degree and Obstructing Government Administration in the second degree.
 Rosen also pleaded guilty to Forgery in the Second Degree.
-Read the report
+Read about The New York City Department of Investigation's Findings Regarding Fraud and Financial Mismanagement at The Gloria Wise Boys and Girls Club

 Following an 18-month investigation, DOI issues an exhaustive examination of 11 child deaths and one near fatality, revealing problems with the New York City Administration for Children's Services ("ACS") investigations and recommending that ACS strengthen its investigations of serious child abuse cases by hiring 100 additional Investigative Consultants.
 DOI conducted hundreds of interviews and undertook a comprehensive review of all relevant documents.
 The agency used its subpoena power when necessary and studied the 140-year history of ACS and its predecessor entities in connection with the investigation of serious abuse or neglect.
 DOI's conclusion was that vital child welfare investigations need to be thoroughly conducted and call for two types of expertise: the trained social worker and the seasoned investigator.
-Read the report
+Read about The Department of Investigation's Examination of Eleven Child Fatalities and One Near Fatality

 In October, DOI holds the National Watchdog Conference at Gracie Mansion, a day-long national conference that drew City, state and federal Inspectors General and integrity scholars to share various approaches and methodologies for preventing and eliminating public corruption and identifying best practices.